 "Who said anything about falling?
 Toni, this is Brent we're talking about.
-I'd rather poke myself in the eye than have serious feelings for the guy."
+I'd rather poke my eye than have serious feelings for the guy."

 But even as I said it, I could feel beads of cold sweat trailing down my spine as the full range of my feelings filtered through my mind.
 It was not a possibility I was ready for so I shut it down immediately.

 "Sure," she said, disbelief laced in her tone.
 "Then why are we having this conversation?"